jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-11-checkpoint.md

 **132.** Let us now consider what must be observed on this subject with regard to the signs + and -.
-First, it is evident that if the root have the sign +, tliat is to say, if it be a positive number, its square must necessarily be a positive number also, because + multiplied by + makes +: hence the square of $$+a$$ will be $$+aa$$: but if the root be a negative
+First, it is evident that if the root have the sign +, that is to say, if it be a positive number, its square must necessarily be a positive number also, because + multiplied by + makes +: hence the square of $$+a$$ will be $$+aa$$: but if the root be a negative